jonjohnsonjr/til/post/graphviz/jig.md

 ```

 This is a little bit weird, but bear with me.
-We're going to spin up an HTTP server that listens for requests and renders an graph as svg by shelling out to `dot`.
+We're going to spin up an HTTP server that listens for requests and renders the graph as an svg by shelling out to `dot`.
 This assumes that you have both `dot` and a browser on your local machine, which is generally true or easy to make true.
 I like to start with something like this because it gets your dev loop down to a reasonable latency without much fuss.

-This graph we generate should look like this:
+The graph we generate should look like this:

 <img src="./img/01.svg"></img>